-If you have identified that your substance use is a problem for you, you are not alone.
+If you have identified that your substance use is harmful for you, you are not alone.
 Many Canadians have identified substance use disorder or addiction at some point in their lifetime.
-Young people can be vulnerable to substance use.
-This can lead to risky use and a problematic relationship with substances.
+Young people can be vulnerable to regular substance use.
+This can lead to risky use and a challenging relationship with substances.

 The more years someone has been in recovery and the earlier they start in their recovery journey, the more they are likely to achieve health.
-This is true no matter how severe the substance use problem is.
+This is true no matter how regular the substance use is.